amowogbaje/movies-review-api/README.md

-# Library Management System
+# Movie Review Api

 ## Overview

-This project is a Laravel 10-based library management system.
-It includes features for managing books, borrow records, and more.
-The project uses various tools and libraries, including Swagger for API documentation.
+This project is a Laravel 10-based movie review api.
+It includes features for creating movie records, reviewing movie and viewing movie ratings.
+The project uses various tools and libraries, including Swagger for API documentation and a postman docs link too.

 ## Requirements